okukharuk/forum_task/README.md

 **src/resolvers**: graphQL resolvers placed under this folder:

 1. Queries:
-   - getDatabase: retrieves whole database to detect changes.
+   - getDatabase: added it for handiness, retrieves whole database to detect changes.
    - listForums: lists all forums, if user_id specified retrieves only ones user joined.
 2. Mutations:
    - createForum: creates new forum, query should contain user_id argument.